GSDrive: Reinforcing Driving Policies by Multi-mode Future Trajectory Probing with 3D Gaussian Splatting Environment: CONCLUSIONS

 \subsection{Ablation Study}

-We conduct an ablation study with training and testing on a subset of our dataset.
-In Tab. \ref{table:traj}, to maintain the trajectory head with the ability of multi-mode prediction during trajectory probing, we compare the DDPM and DDIM under the diffusion model with our methods \cite{ho2020ddpm, song2020ddim}.
-For the experiments, we use denoising steps $20$ to investigate the low-step regime for driving tasks, where diffusion models encounter difficulties in learning curved vector fields.
+We conduct the ablation study with training and testing on the random subset of $200$ scenes in our dataset.
+In Tab. \ref{table:traj}, to maintain the trajectory head with the ability for multi-mode prediction during trajectory probing, we compare the DDPM and DDIM under the diffusion model with our methods \cite{ho2020ddpm, song2020ddim}.
+For the experiments, we use $20$ denoising steps to investigate the low-step regime for the driving task, where diffusion models encounter difficulties in learning curved vector fields.
 While flow matching is able to predict smooth and physically consistent trajectories at low steps \cite{lipman2022flow}, it suffers from mode averaging problems, with generated trajectories tending to be fuzzy or conservative, lacking the decisive edges of driving.
-Thus, CFG benefits this mission by providing strict adherence to the fused conditional queries, ensuring stable yet trenchant trajectory generation that is both physically consistent and precisely aligned with the multiple modes \cite{ho2022classifier}.
+Thus, CFG benefits this mission by providing strict adherence to the fused conditional queries, ensuring stable trajectory generation that is both physically consistent and precisely aligned with the multiple modes \cite{ho2022classifier}.

-In Tab. \ref{table:self}, we use a direct MLP-based action head to predict the action logits from the fused queries instead of our combination of trajectory-constructed and residual logits.
-Based on the physical probing signals from the trajectory-constructed action priors, the combined logits establish a hierarchical optimization objective, outperforming a direct MLP that lacks this structural guidance and must solve the entire action space mapping in a single transformation.
+In Tab. \ref{table:self}, we use a direct MLP-based action head to predict the action logits from the fused queries, compared to our combination of trajectory-constructed and residual logits.
+With the probing signals from the trajectory priors, the combined logits establish a hierarchical optimization objective, outperforming a direct MLP that lacks this structural guidance and must solve the entire action space mapping in a single transformation.